nhurleywalker/GLEAM-X-pipeline/README.md

 ## Detailed script descriptions

 ### obs_manta.sh
 Use the [ASVO-mwa](https://asvo.mwatelescope.org) service to do the cotter conversion and then download the resulting measurement set.
+No matter which cluster the jobs are submitted from, they will always run on the Zeus copyq.

 usage:
 ```